 Stillwater has been a community-owned electric utility since 1901 and has owned its own electric generation since 1903.
 Stillwater is the second largest municipal electric utility in the state as well as the largest transmission owner and electric generator.

-Provides overall supervision and direction to the utility.
-Manages vendor payments and tracks account balances.
-Assists with management of purchasing card system, the bidding process, and with the development of the SEU budget.
+Electric Utility administration provides overall supervision and direction to the utility.
+Administration also manages vendor payments and tracks account balances, assists with management of purchasing card system, the bidding process, and with the development of the SEU budget.
 Responds/routes customer inquiries.

 Responsible for the design of electric system additions to serve new customers.
 Maintains SEU’s GIS mapping database.
 Commissions and tests new and existing electric revenue meters.
 Performs short and long-range planning to maintain and upgrade existing utility infrastructure.
 Provides technical assistance and electrical expertise to fellow SEU divisions and other city departments.
 Performs design, purchasing, contract administration, and oversight for substation and transmission line construction projects.

 Responsible for the delivery of purchased power to the electric distribution system, production of local peaking or emergency power as needed, and dispatching of crews for after-hours utility service calls involving water, sewer, or electric.
-Operates 21 miles of 69,000-volt local transmission lines, eight electric substations, and oversees the operation of the Stillwater Energy Center, which is a state-of-the-art, quick-start natural gas fired reciprocating engine power plant with an output of 56 million watts.
-Operate and maintain four two-million watt diesel generators for a generation total of 64 million watts of generation capacity.
+Operates 24 miles of 69,000-volt local transmission lines, eight electric substations, and oversees the operation of the Stillwater Energy Center, which is a state-of-the-art, quick-start natural gas fired reciprocating engine power plant with an output of 56 million watts.